-During fiscal 2022, our Board of Directors held a total of ten board of directors meetings and thirteen committee meetings.
-During such period, all of the directors attended 100% of the meetings of the Board of Directors.
+In relation to fiscal year 2023, the Company's Board of Directors held a total of six board meetings and fifteen committee meetings.
+With respect to such period, all of the directors attended 100% of the meetings of the Board of Directors, except for two directors, one of which attended 83% of the board meetings and the other attended 80%.

 Our Board of Directors is supported by committees, which are working groups that analyze issues and provide recommendations to the Board of Directors regarding their respective areas of focus.
 The executive officers interact periodically with the committees to address management issues.
-During fiscal 2022, our Board of Directors was composed of the three main committees below.
+During fiscal 2023, our Board of Directors was composed of the three main committees below.
 The Board of Directors may from time to time also create special committees of the Board as needed.